dhana1023/Blogging-Site/README.md

 # Blogging Website

-This project is a mini version of a working blogging website, built using only HTML, CSS, and JS.
-The application is a Node.js app and uses Firebase as its database.
+This project is a compact version of a fully functional blogging website, constructed exclusively with HTML, CSS, and JS.
+The application is developed as a Node.js app and employs Firebase as its backend database.
+It offers a simplified yet effective platform for creating, managing, and viewing blog posts, showcasing the integration of front-end technologies and a server-side JavaScript environment.

 ## Features